mciocchi/atomic_d6/README.md

 ## Acknowledgements

-Atomic D6 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, Mini Six, and Deathbringer.
+Atomic D6 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, Mini Six, Deathbringer, and Atomic D20.

 ## Example Character Sheets
 ### Kaelion Veynor (3)